am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 <p>
-The following code snippet shows the NMPC formulation in python.
+The following code snippet shows the definition of the NMPC parameters and constants in Python3.
 </p>

 ```python